saimani-18/insights_generation_/README.md

 ---

+### Using the Website

+1. **Upload the File:** Upload the dataset file to the website.
+2. **Select Parameters:** Choose two parameters from the dataset for generating graphical representations and insights.
+3. **Insights Generation:** For generating Insights(Text)  GPT2 is used.

+---

 ### Conclusion

 This project showcases the use of various machine learning models and big data tools to extract insights from structured datasets, supporting data-driven decision-making processes.

+---